MBCProject/mbc-markdown/command-and-control/remote-file-copy.md

 Remote File Copy
 ================
 Malware may copy files from one system to another.

-Note that this behavior is separate from the execution of the file, which is covered by the [Install Additional Program](https://github.com/MBCProject/mbc-markdown/blob/master/execution/install-prog.md) behavior.
+Note that this behavior is separate from possible execution (installation) of the file, which is covered by the [Install Additional Program](https://github.com/MBCProject/mbc-markdown/blob/master/execution/install-prog.md) behavior.

 **See ATT&CK:** [**Remote File Copy**](https://attack.mitre.org/techniques/T1105/).